Passing blood in your urine (haematuria) usually results in your urine turning a pink, red or brown colour.

 It is likely that you will need to provide a sample of urine which will be sent to the local laboratory to be tested for infection.
-You may have blood tests and X-rays or scans.
+You may have blood tests, X-rays, or magnetic resonance imaging (mri) and computed tomography (ct) scans.

 A cystoscopy may be performed to assess your bladder.
 Having a cystoscopy entails a doctor or nurse looking into your bladder with a special thin telescope called a cystoscope.
 The cystoscope is passed into your bladder via your outlet for your urine (urethra).
 A cystoscopy which is done just to look into your bladder is usually carried out under local anaesthetic.